 Bible readings for funerals

-For those who follow the Christian faith, bible readings for funerals can be an important part of the service.
-While funeral scriptures have always been part of a traditional Christian funeral, many services held in non-religious funeral venues also use funeral bible readings or funeral prayers as part of the service.
+For those who follow the Christian faith, Bible passages for funeral readings can be an important part of the service.
+While funeral prayers and scriptures have always been part of a traditional Christian funeral, many services held in non-religious funeral venues also use funeral bible verses or funeral prayers as part of the service.
 Bible readings for funerals can give structure and meaning to a service, helping to support the family and friends of the deceased with their grief.

 Bible verses for funerals and funeral prayers help acknowledge the loss of someone and bring comfort for those mourning the death of a friend or relative.
 Continue reading to see our selection of Bible readings suitable for a funeral, categorised under the following categories:

 - What are the most popular funeral Bible readings?